 I couldn't have been more wrong.
 I discovered that suffering from an overactive thyroid was hell.
-And eventually when the doctors gave me tablets to control it, the side effects of the tablets, along with the too easy way of it becoming under active, was even worse.
+Not only that, but the side effects of the medication, along with the way the thyroid can swing so easily toward under-functioning, was even worse.

 An overactive thyroid can start to show up in quite a few ways.
 In fact you may feel really healthy as it can speed up your motor functions and make you rush around feeling full of energy.
 The trouble starts when you notice that you have lost a lot of weight, your eyes seem to be more staring, and your hands start to shake.

 This is caused by the thyroid gland in your neck producing too much of the thyroid hormone.
 It is a bit like the fight and flight stimulation caused by stress.
 And the really bad thing about it, is that it can cause your heart to work too fast, pumping the blood around your system.

 When I was diagnosed with Graves Disease, another word for Hyperthyroid, I was told in no uncertain terms to go home, sit down, and don’t move until the tablets that my doctor was going to give me had kicked in.
 Why?
 Because if I had an accident, and needed surgery, it could kill me!
 Not such and easy going illness, is it now?

 Symptoms of Overactive Thyroid